Once upon a bit, back in the nineties,

 El Salvador (The Saviour) became the world’s first nation to adopt Bitcoin as legal tender.
 In response to concerns about Bitcoin’s proof-of-work mining consuming more energy than some countries, President Bukele stated the cryptocurrency would be mined using renewable geothermal energy from the country’s volcanoes.
 Perhaps, the Second Coming will be a decentralised eruption, spreading incorruptible truth.

 Blockchain 1.0 was Bitcoin (BTC) but it is slow to process transactions and offers little utility, other than being a digital store of value and a peer-to-peer payment system.
 It is built upon proof-of-work (PoW), requiring computers to mine the next block by completing mathematical puzzles which increase/decrease in difficulty, depending on the number of miners.
 The value comes from the energy consumed to mine new blocks and maintain the network, which has caused controversy due to the alleged damage it causes the environment.
+However, the energy consumption to maintain the Bitcoin protocol pales in significance when compared to the amount of energy required to maintain the legacy fiat currency system of mints (coins and notes), banks and ATMs.

 Blockchain 2.0 is Ethereum (ETH), which introduced the world to smart contracts and created a platform for third parties to build decentralised apps (dApps).
 Originally built on a proof-of-work model – which causes problems with scalability (not ideal when building a global supercomputer) and high gas fees (network transaction costs) – it transitioned to a proof-of-stake consensus in 2022, drastically reducing gas fees and energy consumption and, therefore, the detrimental effect on the environment.
 However, this transition has not been without problems and Ethereum is now borrowing ideas from Cardano…